UK’s PM eyes end to lockdown as vaccines reach one-third of adults

 That, and proof that the National Health Service is not facing any more “unsustainable pressure”, offer Johnson some flexibility against pressure from Conservative backbenchers who are pressing for a cast-iron timeline to normality by the summer.

-Teaching unions say meanwhile that allowing all pupils to return on the same day is “reckless”, but the March 8 target is backed by the main opposition Labour party.
+However, teaching unions say all students returning on the same day is “reckless”, but the March 8 target appears to be backed by the main opposition Labour party.

-“We all want this to be the last lockdown so we’ve got to come out of it in a measured way, but make sure we are not back where we started in a number of weeks or months,” Labour leader Keir Starmer told Sky News.

 – ‘Not through this yet’ –